thoughtworksarts/thoughtworksarts.github.io/app/_people/paige-king.markdown

 participation : Team
 role          : Media Strategist teaser        :
    <p>Paige King is an artist based in Brooklyn, New York, and an exhibition and media strategist working internationally with art and technology organizations.
-Paige has organized public programming at the Venice Biennal, Goldsmiths University in London, and CYFEST festivals in New York, USA, and St. Petersburg, Russia.</p>
+Paige has helped organize public programming at Goldsmiths University in London, Pratt Institute in Brooklyn, CYFEST in New York, USA, St. Petersburg, Russia, and Venice, Italy, during the Venice Biennale.</p>

 links:
  - icon    : "fa-globe-americas"